Guidelines for Male-Female Friendships

 - A married woman and a married man

 - A single woman and a single man

-The article indicated that we must lean heavily on a process of weighing the risks of the relationship while implementing some necessary boundaries.
+The article indicated that we must lean heavily on the process of weighing the risks of the relationship with some necessary boundaries.
 The author suggests male-female friendships come with unavoidable risks, but can also have potential rewards, especially when they lead to Christ-exalting relationships.

 Blogger, author, and book reviewer, Tim Challies wrote an article titled, The Joys (and the Limitations) of Male-Female Friendship that provides a few good guidelines for relationships with opposite-sex friends, co-workers, and neighbors.

 Challies stated there is a renewed emphasis on what is now called the Graham/Pence Rule to help protect sexual fidelity.